Home / DTC / P1238 — Manufacturer-Specific Powertrain Fault (P1238)

 Likely causes

-• Blown fuse or poor/loose relay contacts
+• Blown fuse or bad relay feeding the circuit

 Fault status